Egypt court turns down Islamist lawsuit against TV satirist

 Critics of the government see the cases against Bassem Youssef, who has cited U.S. satirist Jon Stewart’s “The Daily Show” as a model, as part of a crackdown on dissent.
 This is denied by the government of President Mohamed Mursi and its Islamist allies, the Muslim Brotherhood.

-A Cairo administrative court rejected a petition brought by Mahmoud Abu el-Aineen, an Islamist lawyer, to ban Youssef’s programme and shut down independent television channel CBC, legal sources said.
+A Cairo administrative court rejected a petition brought by Mahmoud Abu el-Aineen, an Islamist lawyer, to ban Youssef’s program and shut down independent television channel CBC, legal sources said.

 Youssef, who rose to fame with a satirical online show after the uprising that swept the previous president, Hosni Mubarak, from power in 2011, had been released on bail on Sunday after the prosecutor-general issued a warrant for his arrest.